wrmack/helios-server-docs/docs/deploy_aws_walkthrough.md

 ```
 - in your browser go to https://your_domain_name

-## Deamonise Celery to start automatically
+## Daemonise Celery to start automatically

 - create /etc/systemd/system/celery.service
 ```